-(2) Promises to give
+(2) Unconditional promises to give

 Unconditional promises to give that are expected to be collected in future years are recorded at the present value of their estimated future cash flows.
 The discounts on those amounts are computed using interest rates applicable to the years in which the promises are received.
-The discount rate used in valuing unconditional promises to give was 5% for the years ended June 30, 2020 and 2019.
-Amortization of the discounts is included in contribution revenue.
+The discount rate used in valuing unconditional promises to give was 5% for the years ended June 30, 2021 and 2020.
+Amortization of the discounts is included in contributions revenue.